Why is career change so hard after 40? (How we make it easier in The Fierce Emporium)

 Some of these, you’ll take in your stride.

-Some will leave you drained and exhausted.
+Others will leave you drained and exhausted.

 Some might enliven and energise you.

-Some might make you uncomfortable.
+Others might make you uncomfortable.

 Some will quash you and mess with your mind.

-Some may make you avoid the stuff that could help you.
+Others may make you avoid the stuff that could help you.

 Some may even activate your inner critic to press the ‘destroy’ button.

-Many of these experiences will cause you to wear a mask at work.
-To protect the little kid within you.
+Many of these experiences will cause you to wear a mask at work - to protect the little kid within you.

 That’s why, in Week Two of the learning phase of The Fierce Emporium (Career design programme) we spend time figuring out what your Kryptonite is (aka the people, the situations and the environments that totally hinder you operating at your best).